rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 <h3 id="b-5"> ☑️ Step 5:   ☞ Test the code!  </h3>

 Restart the server and go to `localhost:8080/edit/` followed by a dynamic page route name.
-If it's a saved page rouute, you should see two buttons: One to add new elements, another to save the page.
+If it's a saved page route, you should see several inputs, to edit the page's route, title, and content.

-Add a few elements to the page, with some text.
-Right click on the elements to change their "type".

-Then, save the page, and ensure the content saves in the database.
-Refresh the page -- the saved changes should reload.
+Try editing the page's title and content, and click save.
+Refresh the page -- your changes should be saved.

+Change the page's route and click save.
+The page should refresh to that route.

+Edit the page without saving, and then click "Cancel".
+You should be prompted to confirm, and then the page should refresh.

+The preview button will not do anything for the moment.

 <br/>